solidusio-contrib/solidus_tax_cloud/README.md

-Spree::TaxCloud
+Solidus::TaxCloud
 =======================

-Spree::TaxCloud is a US sales tax extension for Spree using the Tax Cloud service.
+Solidus::TaxCloud is a US sales tax extension for Solidus using the Tax Cloud service.

-Based on the work of Chris Mar and Drew Tempelmeyer.

 TaxCloud Configuration
 -----